Myers–Briggs Type Indicator: Format and administration

 Also included is a composite of these called "strain".
 There are also scales for type-scale consistency and comfort-scale consistency.
-Reliability of 23 of the 27 TDI subscales is greater than 0.50, "an acceptable result given the brevity of the subscales."
+Reliability of 23 of the 27 TDI subscales is greater than 0.50, "an acceptable result given the brevity of the subscales".

 In 1989, a scoring system was developed for only the 20 subscales for the original four dichotomies.
-This was initially known as Form K or the Expanded Analysis Report.
+This was initially known as "Form K" or "the Expanded Analysis Report".
 This tool is now called the MBTI Step II.

 Form J or the TDI included the items (derived from Myers' and McCaulley's earlier work) necessary to score what became known as Step III.
-(The 1998 MBTI Manual reported that the two instruments were one and the same) It was developed in a joint project involving the following organizations: the Myers-Briggs Company, the publisher of all the MBTI works; the Center for Applications of Psychological Type (CAPT), which holds all of Myers' and McCaulley's original work; and the MBTI Trust headed by Katharine and Peter Myers.
-Step III was advertised as addressing type development and the use of perception and judgment by respondents.
+(The 1998 MBTI Manual reported that the two instruments were one and the same) Step III was developed in a joint project involving the following organizations: the Myers–Briggs Company, the publisher of all the MBTI works; the Center for Applications of Psychological Type (CAPT), which holds all of Myers' and McCaulley's original work; and the MBTI Trust headed by Katharine and Peter Myers.
+CAPT advertised Step III as addressing type development and the use of "perception and judgment" by respondents.

 Concepts

-The MBTI is based on the influential theory of psychological types proposed by Swiss psychiatrist Carl Jung in 1921, who had speculated that people experience the world using four principal psychological functions—sensation, intuition, feeling, and thinking—and that one of these four functions is dominant for a person most of the time.
-The four categories are introversion/extraversion, sensing/intuition, thinking/feeling, judging/perceiving.
+The MBTI is based on the theory of psychological types proposed by Swiss psychiatrist Carl Jung in 1921, which was partially based on the four elements of classical cosmology.
+Jung speculated that people experience the world using four principal psychological functions—sensation, intuition, feeling, and thinking—and that one of these four functions is dominant in an individual, a majority of the time.
+In MBTI theory, the four categories are introversion/extraversion, sensing/intuition, thinking/feeling, and judging/perceiving.
 According to the MBTI, each person is said to have one preferred quality from each category, producing 16 unique types.

-The MBTI emphasizes the value of naturally occurring differences.
-"The underlying assumption of the MBTI is that we all have specific preferences in the way we construe our experiences, and these preferences underpin our interests, needs, values, and motivation."

 The MBTI Manual states that the indicator "is designed to implement a theory; therefore, the theory must be understood to understand the MBTI".
 Fundamental to the MBTI is the hypothesis of psychological types as originally developed by Carl Jung.
 Jung proposed the existence of two dichotomous pairs of cognitive functions: